Kelsey Bing: Personal life

 Kelsey Bing was born and raised in Houston, Texas.
 She started playing hockey in middle school.

-Bing is a former student-athlete at Stanford University.
-Bing was named to the U.S Women's National Team following a successful career on the junior national team.
+Bing is a former student-athlete at Stanford University where she studied mechanical engineering.
+Bing was named to the United States women's national team after a successful junior national team career.

 Career

 Junior National Team

-In 2013, Bing was first named in a junior national team.
-She represented the United States Under 18 side at a qualifier for the 2014 Youth Olympic Games in Montevideo, Uruguay.
+In 2013, Bing was first named to a junior national team.
+She played for the United States under-18 team at a qualifier for the 2014 Youth Olympic Games in Nanjing, China.
 The team won a bronze medal.

 Bing represented the United States Under 21 side at the 2016 Pan-Am Junior Championship, a qualifier for the Junior World Cup.
 The team qualified for the 2016 Junior World Cup, where Bing was also a member of the squad.

 Senior National Team

 Bing made her senior international debut in 2018 in a test series against Belgium.
+Bing has been a regular inclusion in the United States team since her debut.
+She has played in all five editions of the FIH Pro League (2019-2024).
+Bing was nominated for the 2023 FIH Hockey Stars Awards Women's Goalkeeper of the Year.
+This nomination recognized Bing as one of the top five goalkeepers in the world in 2023.

-Since her debut, Bing has been a regular inclusion in the United States team, most recently playing in the 2019 FIH Pro League.
+Most recently, Bing competed with the US Women's National Team in the 2023 Panamerican Games in Santiago, Chile, where the team earned a silver medal.
+Bing and the US Women's National Team qualified for the 2024 Paris Olympics at the FIH Olympic Qualifiers in Ranchi, India, with a second-place finish after topping higher ranked New Zealand, India, and Japan.
+Bing was named "Goalkeeper of the Tournament."